radiolab81/iRadioAndroid/README.en.md

 ![sysoverview](https://github.com/BM45/iRadioAndroid/blob/main/pics4www/folders.jpg)

 The "drawable" folder contains all used image resources (PNGs with alpha channel) for the radio scale simulation added as an example.
-Changes and additions to image files should be made analogously to the description for iRadio scale simulations in post #127 here https://radio-bastler.de/forum/showthread.php?tid=11484&pid=142892#pid142892.

 The central starting point for the various iRadioAndroid services is the iRadioStartup.java file: